-The Bonneville Power Administration will impose a 4.95 percent wholesale power rate increase on the PUD and it could be passed on to customers, said PUD Executive Communications Coordinator Michael Howe in a news release.
+The Bonneville Power Administration will impose a 4.95-percent wholesale power-rate increase on the PUD and it could be passed on to customers, said PUD Executive Communications Coordinator Michael Howe.

 Last year BPA imposed a similar increase, which was absorbed by the PUD, he said.

-Absorbing a second wholesale power rate increase would not be a fiscally prudent decision, though the PUD is still financially strong, he said.
+Absorbing a second wholesale power-rate increase would not be a fiscally prudent decision, though the PUD still is strong financially, he said.

-“Given the economic climate we felt spreading it over a two year period would be best for our customers,” PUD Commissioner Hugh Haffner said in the news release.
-“Fortunately, we were able to absorb the first half to help mitigate the impact on our customers.”
+"Given the economic climate, we felt spreading it over a two-year period would be best for our customers," PUD Commissioner Hugh Haffner said.
+"Fortunately we were able to absorb the first half to help mitigate the impact on our customers."